 Most illustrators work as freelancers but some advertising agencies, publishing houses and large companies will have in-house illustrator roles.

-The responsibilities of a digital illustrator are:
+Role and responsibilities of a digital illustrator in film and games:

 - Liaising with the producer, publisher, client, etc regarding the brief for the project